mailbots/mailbots/README.md

 ### beforeSettingsSaved

-This is called when the user saves their settings, before settings are actually saved.
+Handle when the user saves their settings.
+Called before settings are actually saved.

 Similar to the above `onSettingsViewed` handler, every instance of this handler is called when settings are saved.

 Validate user data, perform API calls to keep other systems in sync.
-Return an error to abort the settings process.
+Return an error to abort saving the settings.

 ```javascript
   gopherApp.beforeSettingsSaved(gopher =>